Uploading a TMX File

 Filling TM without uploading a .tmx file

-If you have done translations in the past and have both the source and translation files but don’t have a TMX file available, it might still be possible to load the translation data from previous translations into your project’s translation memory.
+Suppose you have done translations in the past and have both the source and translation files but don’t have a TMX file available.
+In that case, it might still be possible to load the translation data from previous translations into your project’s translation memory.

 A few things to keep in mind before proceeding: